telosys-templates/advanced-templates-samples/README.md

 Set of advanced templates examples

-- $loader : how to use specific Java classes in the templates
+- $loader : how to use specific Java classes in a template file
   (Java sources are in "classes" folder and can be compiled with "build.xml" ant file or with "compile.sh|bat")
   - MyData.java (in default Java package)
   - org.foo.FooData.java